progamer0203/Questionaire/README.md

 This is questionaire program for member in dps.
 We are going to use this program as an wepaon to wipe out the gay.
+Click the "Questionaire.exe" and select Three dot icon, and download the file.